 |On-going evaluation of learning goals and scope||No||Yes|

 |Ongoing evaluation of the learner experience||No||Yes|

-- Our Courses are delivered online by LMS (Learning Management System) so no trainer/instructor is involved and the Learner chooses their own learning environment (could be the back of a bus going to work).
+deGRANDSON's Courses are delivered online by Learning Management System (LMS) so no trainer/instructor is involved and the Learner chooses their own learning environment (could be the back of a bus going to work).

 And so, our opinion has not changed.
-We still consider that, for all learners and for our business, ISO 29990 remains the superior choice.
+We still consider that, for all learners and for our business, ISO 21001 is the superior choice.

-- IRCA approve Courses; they do not deliver them.
+- IRCA (and Exemplar) approved Courses; they do not deliver them.
 Training is delivered by IRCA Approved Training Partners (or ATPs).
 Note that claims that organisations are ‘IRCA accredited training organisations’ or that courses are ‘IRCA accredited’ are no longer made.

-- While ATP selection criteria are not in the public domain, organisations seem to be initially vetted prior to approval and, on the payment of ongoing fees, their status is maintained with little formal auditing of their performance.
+- While ATP selection criteria are not in the public domain, organisations seem to be initially vetted prior to approval.
+On the payment of ongoing fees, their status is maintained with little formal auditing of their performance.